cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

         types: [python]
 ```

+This method allows you to rely on Poetry to manage Black and Flake8 as
+development dependencies, without worrying about version mismatch caused by
+other tools.

-These checks run somewhat faster than the corresponding Nox sessions, for two
+The checks run somewhat faster than the corresponding Nox sessions, for two
 reasons:

 - They only run on files changed by the commit in question.